jwill9999/openrouter-cli/docs/DECISION.md

 - Project file is not created automatically; only read if present.

 ### Tasks
-- Implement loader for `.openrouterrc` with merge logic and precedence.
+- Implement loader for `.openrouterrc` with merge logic and precedence. ✅ Completed
-- Add profile resolver with fallback.
+- Add profile resolver with fallback. ✅ Completed
-- Update help/docs and examples.
+- Update help/docs and examples. ✅ Completed
-- Add unit tests for precedence and profiles.
+- Add unit tests for precedence and profiles. ⏳ Partial (URL join test added; profile tests next)

 ### Out of Scope for v0.2
 - YAML/TOML formats, keychain storage, remote profiles.